ccdc-opensource/csd-python-api-scripts/scripts/refcodes_with_properties/ReadMe.md

 ### Relevance

-We want research to be FAIR (Findable, Attributable, Interoperable and Reproducible) - this script means we can create a simple decscription of the test set used that any researcher could then reproduce from the script and the description.
+We want research to be FAIR (Findable, Attributable, Interoperable and Reproducible) - this script means we can create a simple description of the test set used that any researcher could then reproduce from the script and the description.

 ## Requirements